codinganovel/backlang/readme.md

 - **Universal compatibility** - Works with Python, JavaScript, Rust, Go, C++, or any text-based language
 - **Bidirectional translation** - Encode normal code to backlang, decode backlang to normal
+- **Direct execution** - Decode and run backwards code in one command (Python, JavaScript, Bash supported)
 - **100% reversible** - Perfect round-trip preservation of your original file, including trailing newline handling
 - **Line-perfect preservation** - Every character, space, and tab exactly where you left it
 - **File conflict protection** - Won't accidentally overwrite your backwards masterpieces